krasimir/react-in-patterns/book/chapter-3/README.md

 };
 ```

 That's all fine because `_handleButtonClick` is a function and we indeed pass a function to the `onClick` attribute.
 The problem is that as it is the code doesn't keep the same context.
-So, if we have to use `this` inside `_handleButtonClick` we'll get an error.
+So, if we have to use `this` inside `_handleButtonClick` to refer the current `Switcher` component we will get an error.

 ```js
 class Switcher extends React.Component {